atabegruslan/Magento/README.md

 3. Auto-generate sandbox Paypal accounts: https://developer.paypal.com/developer/accounts/

+The default business is the seller.
+The default personal is the buyer.

 ![](https://raw.githubusercontent.com/atabegruslan/Magento/v2/Illustrations/paypal.png)

 4. Install Magento.
 Then go to the admin size and start setting up: